 The human brain has enough power to light up a small light bulb.
 As we discharge around 20 watts of electricity.

-A combination of 100 muscles work when speaking.
-Talking means that muscles from the chest, neck, jaw, lips and tongue must all stop collaborate and listen to get the phrase out of the mouth.
+A combination of 100 muscles works when speaking.
+Talking means that muscles from the chest, neck, jaw, lips, and tongue must all stop collaborating and listen to get the phrase out of the mouth.

 Blushing causes the lining of your stomach to redden.
 As well as your cheeks.